- Chart

 Core Business Areas

-- Iron Ore: BHP is a leading producer of iron ore, extracted mainly from the Pilbara region of Western Australia.
-This commodity is essential for steel production, a fundamental material for construction and manufacturing.
+- Iron Ore: BHP is a major producer of iron ore, primarily from its operations in the Pilbara region of Western Australia, supplying steelmakers globally.

 Leadership and Structure

-BHP Group Limited is a dual-listed company with its headquarters in Melbourne, Australia, and its registered office in London, UK.
-The leadership team is headed by a CEO and overseen by a Board of Directors.
-The company operates through distinct commodity-focused businesses, each with its own management structure.
+BHP Group Limited operates under a dual-listed company structure with its headquarters in Melbourne, Australia, and its registered office in London, UK.
+The leadership is overseen by a Board of Directors, with key executive roles including the CEO and CFO.
+The company is organized into operational segments based on its commodity businesses.

 Top Products and Market Share